Staying Human anthology events

 Neil Astley’s serious and inspiring Staying Human follows the deserved success of Staying Alive, Being Alive and Being Human - all invigorating, essential collections.' - Bel Mooney, Daily Mail, Christmas Books 2020

 The fourth volume in Neil Astley’s Staying Alive series of world poetry anthologies was published on National Poetry Day, 1 October 2020.
-It was launched online at Berwick Literary Festival on 16 October, and a series of recordings were shared by Birmingham Literature Festival each day during October.
+Staying Human was launched online at Berwick Literary Festival on 16 October, and a series of recordings were shared by Birmingham Literature Festival each day during October.
 All 31 poems are now on Soundcloud here.
 Neil Astley gave a reading from Staying Human at Kendal Poetry Festival on 28 February, where he was in conversation with festival co-director Clare Shaw.

 Film of readings by eleven of the Staying Human poets